 General Care

-If starting Purslane indoors, start about one and a half months in advance.
+If starting Purslane indoors, sow the seeds about one and a half months in advance.
 It typically takes about one to three weeks for seeds to germinate at 70 to 86 °F (21 to 30 °C).
 Once ready, transfer the seedlings into the garden from 6 to 24 inches (15 to 60 cm) apart (depending on the size of the species).
 This should be done towards the end of spring.

 Links